-Our hydrogeology research program evaluates human impacts on the water cycle through changes in climate and land use, develops novel methods to characterize the aquifers that store and transmit water supplies critical to human and ecological health, and seeks to better understand the role of agroecosystems on the quality and quantity of water supplies.
+Our hydrogeology research program evaluates human impacts on the water cycle through changes in climate and land use.
+Along the way, we develop novel methods to characterize the aquifers that store and transmit water supplies critical to human and ecological health, and seeks to better understand the role of agroecosystems on the quality and quantity of water supplies.

 Interdisciplinary, Large Teams